xavivives/Learnings/Meditation/vipassana.md

 - The point is to **disassociate** ourselves from those sensations, no matter how gross or subtle they feel, or how good or bad ( which are associations already).

-- You learn to **not react** to those sensations and to simply observe it **equanimously** (with the understanding of the law of nature, the **law of impermanence**)
+- You learn to **not react** to those sensations and to simply observe it **equanimously** (with the understanding of the law of nature, the **law of impermanence**).

 - Eventually, through consistent practice, you go **deeper into your subconscious mind**, which is said to be connected to our sensations experienced in our bodies.

 - By going deep into your subconscious, you are able to find the root of the problems, the sufferings, the **suppressed emotions** that were never processed correctly, and then you will be able to observe it (with equanimity) and release yourself from it.

-- It is not to enter a religion, though many different religious people practice it
+- It is not to enter a religion, though many different religious people practice it.

 - It is not sectarian.
 In fact, it's **universal**.
 IE. The technique does not teach you to follow any specific god or belief, it releases you from it.